Alchemicas/react-web-masked-text/README.md

 		//	   because in this case, the day and the hour is invalid. let valid = this.myDateText.isValid();

 		// get converted value.
-Using type=datetime, it returns the moment object.
+Using kind=datetime, it returns the moment object.
-		// If it's using type=money, it returns a Number object. let rawValue = this.myDateText.getRawValue();
+		// If it's using kind=money, it returns a Number object. let rawValue = this.myDateText.getRawValue();
 	}